- 1 Master of Arts

 Direct Entry PhD Program

 This seven-year program is designed for students who have graduated with a B.A. in art history or a related humanities major.
 The basic requirements include a minimum of nine seminars (4.5 Full Course Equivalents [FCE]), two language exams, a comprehensive and dissertation-area exam, a colloquium presentation, and a dissertation.
+One of these seminars must be FAH1001H: Methods in Art History (unless an exception has been made by the Director of Graduate Studies).
 You will be expected to maintain an A- average in your course work and complete your language exams in a timely fashion and before the comprehensive exams.
 Your progress will be reviewed annually to assure that you have met expectations.
 Students who fail to make satisfactory progress during the first three years may have their registration terminated or transferred to the MA program.
 Here is a typical itinerary through the Direct Entry PhD program:

-- Year 3: study for comprehensive exams; submit dissertation proposal; start dissertation research.
+- Year 3: Qualifying Year: complete comprehensive exams; submit dissertation proposal; start dissertation research.

 - Years 4 to 7: dissertation research, writing and a colloquium.

 - Distribution.
 All PhD candidates are required to take courses in three of the following four fields: Ancient, Medieval, Renaissance/Baroque, Modern.
+Students must also take coursework in at least two geographical areas (Western, East Asian, South Asian, or African).
 If a course cuts across boundaries between two areas, it shall count as one field only.

 - Language Requirements.
 PhD students are required to pass examinations in two languages (normally German, French or Italian) if they have not already done so in the MA program.
 This requirement must be completed before taking the comprehensive exams.
 The appropriate languages will be set by the interim supervisor in consultation with the Director of Graduate Studies.
 Students focusing on Ancient, Medieval, and Renaissance/Baroque will normally be expected to pass the examination in German as one of their two languages.